 These different types of coconut can be found at many supermarkets and groceries, particularly ethnic ones.
 However, it is also possible to make them at home from regular coconuts.
 The meat of the coconut needs to be dried beforehand.
 Then it is simply a matter of grating or grinding the coconut until you achieve the proper consistency.
 The end product can be stored in a dry place and kept there for up to six months, as long as it is packaged carefully.

 Coconut sugar is a type of sugar that is obtained from the coconut palm tree, differentiating itself from most other coconut products that are made using the fruit itself.

 That is why in certain areas it is referred to as coconut palm sugar in order to avoid confusion.
 It is a natural sweetener that has become more and more popular in recent years.

 It is used in cooking or in any other areas where people would prefer an alternative to refined sugars.
 Research is still ongoing regarding the merits of coconut sugar, but it appears to have more nutrients and a lower glycemic index than refined sugar so it is considered to be a superior sweetener.
-However, it is not generally suitable for diabetics or those on a low sugar diet.
+However, it is not generally suitable for diabetics or those on a low sugar eating plan like the Candida diet.